Lane Thomas Player Props: Nationals vs. Braves

-Lane Thomas -- batting .238 with four doubles, a home run, three walks and two RBI in his past 10 games -- will be in action for the Washington Nationals against the Atlanta Braves, with AJ Smith-Shawver on the mound, on June 9 at 7:20 PM ET.
+Lane Thomas -- with an on-base percentage of .273 in his past 10 games, 62 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Atlanta Braves, with Jared Shuster on the hill, on June 10 at 4:10 PM ET.

 Lane Thomas Game Info & Props vs. the Braves